bitcart/bitcart-sdk/examples/atomic_tipbot/README.md

 `pip install -r requirements.txt`

 Check requirements.txt if you want to know exactly which dependencies were used and why.
-BitcartCC SDK in pip is just `bitcart`.
+Bitcart SDK in pip is just `bitcart`.

 After that, to run your bot, you need to have a telegram account, login to my.telegram.org, click on API development tools, create app if not yet, and take App api_id and api_hash from there.